d2l-ai/d2l-en/chapter_computer-vision/ssd.md

 ### Concatenating Predictions for Multiple Scales

-As we mentioned, SSD uses feature maps based on multiple scales to generate anchor boxes and predict their categories and offsets.
+As we mentioned, SSD uses feature maps based on multiple scales to generate anchor boxes and predict their classes and offsets.
 Because the shapes and number of anchor boxes centered on the same element differ for the feature maps of different scales, the prediction outputs at different scales may have different shapes.

 In the following example, we use the same batch of data to construct feature maps of two different scales, `Y1` and `Y2`.
 Here, `Y2` has half the height and half the width of `Y1`.
-Using category prediction as an example, we assume that each element in the `Y1` and `Y2` feature maps generates five (Y1) or three (Y2) anchor boxes.
-When there are 10 object categories, the number of category prediction output channels is either $5\times(10+1)=55$ or $3\times(10+1)=33$.
+Using class prediction as an example, we assume that each element in the `Y1` and `Y2` feature maps generates five (Y1) or three (Y2) anchor boxes.
+When there are 10 object classes, the number of class prediction output channels is either $5\times(10+1)=55$ or $3\times(10+1)=33$.
 The format of the prediction output is (batch size, number of channels, height, width).
 As you can see, except for the batch size, the sizes of the other dimensions are different.
 Therefore, we must transform them into a consistent format and concatenate the predictions of the multiple scales to facilitate subsequent computation.

 ```{.python .input}
 def forward(x, block):